omahs/imx-docs/docs/main/learn/designing-an-nft-drop/understanding-launch-mechanics.md

 ## Access

 In all cases, 'per-wallet' limits should be set to control for bots and for a small number of users buying many of the available NFTs.
-While this reduces potential sales, the sentiment impact and risk of price dumps are worth the tradeoff
+While this reduces potential sales, the sentiment impact and risk of price dumps are worth the tradeoff.

 Access decisions are particularly susceptible to the meta and market conditions, so make sure this is taken into account when designing this mechanic.